Wingszero/Crawler/README.md

     ==Similarity Based Algorithm:
         Remain another hot url queue for high-correlation web-page as mentioned before.
         Reference: Junghoo Cho, Hector Garcia-Molina, Lawrence Page, Efficient Crawling Through URL Ordering

-    ==Indexer and PageRank assistant:
-        ==Crawler extract the content-text of the html file instead of a raw one for indexer.
-Normally, a cleaned html will only have 1/10 size and the information is much more meaningful.
-        ==Crawler check and store out-links of a url for PageRank.
-Malformed and useless url are removed before store.

 Source Structure:
     Crawler worker: ./crawler/src/com/myapp/